United Company RUSAL Plc: Continuing Connected Transactions Repair Services

 reasonable and the transactions contemplated under the New Repair

-Services Contracts are in the ordinary and usual course of business of
+Services Contract are in the ordinary and usual course of business of

 the Group and in the interests of the Company and its shareholders as a